askformeal/xcpp/README.md

 ## How to install

-If you downloaded the .exe file, just copy it into `C:\Windows\System32` or another ystem variable folder.
+If you downloaded the .exe file, just copy it into `C:\Windows\System32` or another system variable folder.

-If you downloaded the source code, you'll have to compile it yourself and make sure the generated .exe file is named "xgcc.exe" and then copy it into `C:\Windows\System32` or another ystem variable folder.
+If you downloaded the source code, you'll have to compile it yourself and make sure the generated .exe file is named "xgcc.exe" and then copy it into `C:\Windows\System32` or another system variable folder.

 ---